 - On Linux, use Terminal application.
 This application is available in every distributive.

-Login from Linux or MacOS X with a password
+Login on Linux or MacOS X

 Linux, MacOS X and most UNIX variants have SSH installed by default, you don't need to install any additional packages.

 To login to a Linux server using ssh run Terminal application use the following command:

 Another way to login is using the -l option for username :

 # ssh server -l username